oVirt/ovirt-site/source/feature/backupawareness.html.md

 ### Use Case

 In case that no full (db and files) backup exists or that only an old backup is available, the system will generate warning events informing the admin that the application data is at risk in case of corruption.
 The event will encourage the administrator to use perform a backup of the data using his own tools or using engine-backup.
-The administrator can ignore this warning but it will not be deleted from the audit log until a successful backup is available or the user disables this feature on his own risk (The feature is enabled by default).
+The administrator can ignore this warning but it will not be deleted from the audit log until a successful full backup is available or the user disables this feature on his own risk (The feature is enabled by default).

 ### Detailed Description